Swathi-Akella/learningpython/readme.md

-## This is my first learning example
+## Learning python
+   This repo would consists of basic python examples